jmjeong/alfred-extension/alfred-pinboard/README.md

 ![screenshot](https://raw.github.com/jmjeong/alfred-extension/master/alfred-pinboard/pbhis.jpg)

 # Change Log

+- v2.1
+  - multiple tag search : specify tag group for searching (# )
+  - display last modified time of local cached bookmarks
+  - display host name only in main list to display tag list
+  - display tag information in main list
+  - update the number of entries in the history list after searching
+  - display untagged bookmarks in tag list
+  - support sort option : ^

 - v2.0 (2014-05-26)
   - move the location of config file from workflow directory to data directory. you need to run